 When my mom passed away, my elderly father would not move out of the house they’d shared.
-At age 94 he was in very good health but was beginning to show signs of mild dementia.
+At age 94 he was in very good health but was beginning to show signs of mild dementia which made it unsafe for him to live alone.
 It was clearly time for him to transition to a place closer to me, where I could be sure he was well taken care of.
+But my father was very reluctant to move.

 On the surface, when an elderly parent declines to move, it can seem like they are just being old and stubborn.
 Some recent studies, however, show that a senior’s unwillingness to relocate often has less to do with being crotchety.
 It is more about how they think they are being viewed by others.